Jtachan/enigma_cipher/docs/enigma_machine.md

 _Returns_

-- `dict`:<br/>Initial configuration as a dictionary with the keys 'plugboard', 'rotors' and 'reflector'.
+- `dict`:<br/>Initial configuration as a dictionary with the keys 'plugboard', 'rotors', 'reflector' and 'alphanumeric'.